Great Vic Bike Ride

-We work with state police and roads authorities to manage traffic conditions while the ride is on.
+We work with state police and roads authorities to manage traffic conditions during the event.
 This includes closing roads to other traffic and changing speed limits where appropriate.

-We don’t want you getting lost, so we have signage to point you in the right direction.
+We don’t want you to get lost, so we have signage to point you in the right direction.

 Bike mechanics will be available in case you have an unfortunate mechanical breakdown.

-The Great Vic has long led the charge in sustainable event experience, and we’ve always been proud of the efforts of the event community in reducing our
+The Great Vic has long led the charge in providing a sustainable event experience, and we’ve always been proud of the efforts of our event community in reducing our environmental footprint.

-From our requirement for reusable plates, cutlery and cups on site, to the removal of 20,000 single-use plastic pieces from our dessert packaging in 2018, each year we review our operations to make sure we’re playing our part in the war on waste.
-2019 is no exception, and we’re pleased to share we have three core changes to our operations this year.
+From our requirement for reusable plates, cutlery and cups on-site, to the removal of 20,000 single-use plastic pieces from our dessert packaging in 2018, each year we review our operations to make sure we’re playing our part in the war on waste.

 How you can help

-- Using reusable plates, cutlery, keep cups and straws for your meals or when purchasing from food vendors (and using our wash stations to keep them clean)
+- Use reusable plates, cutlery, keep cups and straws for your meals or when purchasing from food/drink vendors (and using our wash stations to keep them clean)

-- Bringing a small container to carry your morning snack (muffins, etc.)
+- Bring a small container to carry your morning snack (muffins, etc.)

-- Reducing food waste by taking only what you need
+- Reduce food waste by taking only what you need

-- Separating your food waste from your general waste and into the appropriate bins
+- Separate your food waste from your general waste